qgustavor/megajs-docs/docs/tutorial/uploading.md

 console.log('The file was uploaded!', file)
 ```

 Just Node.js Readable Streams are supported.
 If you are using other platform you need to use a compatible implementation like [this one](https://www.npmjs.com/package/readable-stream) and adapt your platform's streams into it.
-You can try hacking into the library and getting its internal stream constructor (but that can stop working in future versions unless someone sends a pull request improving this to not be a hack anymore).
+You can check an example on how adapt Deno's streams with Node.js' [in the examples page](../examples/file-uploading-stream).

-Unlike some AIs might say, this library does not accept file paths as upload sources, if you try that the path itself will be the file contents.
+Unlike what many AI chat bots assume, this library does **not** accept file paths as upload sources.
+If you try that the path itself will be the file contents.
 You need to read file contents using the I/O functions provided by your JavaScript platform.

 :::info